 Young civic service volunteers receive the following benefits:

 Furthermore, mentoring is an important supporting measure for volunteers.
 The Local Project Operator is a volunteer, employee or other contract staff of the sending organization, who possesses specific skills related to the activities and objectives established by the project.
-He/she is available on the project site for at least 10 hours per week.
+They are available on the project site for at least 10 hours per week.

 The Universal Civic Service provides for a participation certificate which can be used to obtain credits in public procurement exams.
 In addition, Universities may recognize volunteering as educational credits.

-In the universal civic service, the recognition and enhancement of the skills acquired is envisaged with reference, in particular, to the knowledge of an area of intervention of the universal civic service, to greater knowledge of the territory, social and civic skills and the ability to manage the time, through the issue of: a Standard certificate/Specific certificate Competence certificate.
+In the universal civic service, the recognition and enhancement of the skills acquired is envisaged with reference, in particular, to the knowledge of an area of intervention of the universal civic service, to greater knowledge of the territory, social and civil skills and the ability to manage the time, through the issue of: a Standard certificate/Specific certificate and a Competence certificate.

 Universities can recognize educational credits in favour of students who have carried out certified volunteering activities in voluntary organizations or other third sector entities relevant for professional growth and the curriculum of studies.

 The Universal Civic Service is open to EU or non-EU citizens legally residing in Italy in the age group 18 to 28, not having reported convictions in Italy or abroad.

 Additional specific target groups are the NEETs and third-country nationals with international protection; both target groups are financed through European funding (see Funding).